 I’ve been reflecting on this sentiment, what with the election and all, and our dear, Glorious Leader declaring himself the winner, because, well, of course he is.
+He says he won, that means he won.
+Results and votes matter very little, right?
 It’s an odd thing, having a narcissist in your life and living with a narcissistic President in your White House.
 Taught me quite a bit about life and human nature.
 And one thing I’ve learned,

 It’s not up to him.

-So said the man who will likely be my next President said to the American people.
+So said the man (who will likely be my next President) to the American people.
 It’s not up to either of them, him, or his predecessor, to declare their preferred reality.
 It’s up to the American people and the votes and the courts and…you, see…this is a bit personal for me, because of my own narcissist.
 And it’s the same with her and what she wants, not only for herself but for me and my family.

 It’s not up to her, anymore.

 I have to remind myself of that on a daily basis.
 Every time she pulls something new.
 It’s not up to her anymore.
 The kids say things here and there: “Mom says [oldest] can’t have in person activities unless she also does in person learning at school.”
 (It’s not up to her) “Mom says if [oldest] doesn’t go to school in person, it doesn’t count and she doesn’t get celebrated for any educational achievements, like doing really well on a test.”
 (It’s not up to her) Mom says, Mom says…” (It’s not up to her)